cocodono/SPRING2023TIDYVERSE/README.md

 Dataset : 1950 to 2019' which provides a list of songs 'from 1950 to 2019 describing
 music metadata as sadness, danceability, loudness, acousticness, etc.'  More specifically, dplyr was used to analyze aspects of the 'sadness' variable to demonstrate the main functions of the dplyr package.
-The final product is a playlist of songs between the years 1950-2019 which includes the top one 'saddest' song from each genre for each year.
+The final product is a playlist of songs between the years 1950-2019 which includes the top one 'saddest' song from each year.

 <li> <a href = "https://github.com/greggmaloy/Data607_R/blob/main/Data_607_Tidyverse_Extend.Rmd"> Github </a> </li>
 <li> <a href = "https://rpubs.com/greggmaloy/1027079"> Rpubs </a> </li>